 Erasures or corrections to a bid or proposal may be treated as minor informalities and are not cause for rejection of the bid or proposal.
 If erasures or corrections are noted at the time of opening and reading of bids or proposals, however, a verbal announcement will be made and a notation included in the bid or proposal file.

 Failure to Submit Subcontractors List

 Failure to include a subcontractors list with a bid or proposal is not cause for rejection of the bid or proposal unless it is specified in the solicitation that the subcontractors list must be included with the bid.
 The requirement for the submission of a subcontractors list is for the purpose of determining the qualifications of the subcontractors.
-The failure to include a subcontractors list may be corrected by the bidder or proposer by submission of a subcontractors list within a reasonable time as specified by the director of Purchasing and Business Services.
+The failure to include a subcontractors list may be corrected by the bidder or proposer by submission of a subcontractors list within a reasonable time as specified by the chief procurement officer.